afnanm1999/20180817-AfnanMirza-NYCSchools/README.md

 As mentioned, you are not expected to function in a vacuum.
 Use all the online resources you can find, and please do contact us with questions or for interim feedback if you desire.

-### How to Use the app

-In order to test the app, project files need to be opened in Xcode 9.2<br/>
-There is no need to configure anything inside of the application source code.
-The project is already configured and can be run directly on a simulator of your choice. when the app first launches it will fetch the School's Data from the City of New York websites API.
-Once the data has been fetched successfully it will then list all of the schools in a UITableViewCell.
-Users can then go ahead and click on a school of their choice.
-This action will present a new View Controller with the Selected Schools SAT Scores and other information.